stvliu/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ### Section "attributeUpdates"

 This configuration section is optional.
-ThingsBoard allows to provision device attributes and fetch some of them from the device application.
+GridLinks allows to provision device attributes and fetch some of them from the device application.
 You can treat this as a remote configuration for devices.
-Your devices are able to request shared attributes from ThingsBoard.
+Your devices are able to request shared attributes from GridLinks.
 See [user guide](/docs/user-guide/attributes/) for more details.

 The "**attributeRequests**" configuration allows configuring the format of the corresponding attribute request and response messages.